 Changes in the data center market because of the evolution of cloud computing solutions:

 There are many factors which are considered to be responsible for this change in the growth rates of wholesale and retail.
 Probably the most significant one has been the emergence of public clouds like Microsoft and Amazon.
 Incidentally, Microsoft has leases signed recently to the tune of 125MW of data center power in the US.
 Likewise, Oracle has also leased greater than 30MW capacity in 7 wholesale colocation centers in the US.
 The company has also followed this up by starting cloud availability centers in London, Turkey, Northern Virginia.
-So, almost two-thirds of the biggest data center leases in North America in 2016 had been signed by cloud providers.
+So, almost two-thirds of the biggest data center leases in North America in 2016 had been signed by cloud hosting providers.

 These figures however do not suggest that the retail data center market is declining in any way.
 It is still a growing market which has a positive trajectory.
 But, the growth is primarily happening on top of this market which is controlled by the biggest providers.
 The bottom or middle sections witnessed slow growth because cloud vendors chipped away total retail revenues.
 So, those providers who are not catering to clients at a multi-region level are losing out.
 They target the smaller businesses and these are businesses which are keen to move their data and applications to a cloud.